-The Women's Jewelry Association (WJA) announced that it has awarded approximately $20,000 in member grants to women around the country.
+The Women's Jewelry Association (WJA) announced that it has awarded approximately $20,000 in member grants to women across North America.
 Member Grants are awarded to professional-level, WJA members in good standing, in increments of $500 to be used toward professional growth.

-Funds for WJA Member Grants are raised by the national organization, as well as by WJA chapters around the country.
+Funds for WJA Member Grants are raised by both the national organization and WJA chapters across North America.
 All applications are reviewed by the WJA Member Grant Committee, chaired by Lauren Johansen, Directory of Membership Strategy and Experience at the American Gem Society.
 All qualified applicants are entered into random drawing to determine the winners.

 A portion of the proceeds from WJA's Conversations in Diversity, Equity, and Inclusion series helped to fund six additional WJA member grants this year to specifically support BIPOC (Black, Indigenous and/or People of Color) and LGBTQIA+ (Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, Asexual, +) applicants.